-You cannot set up an SMSF to try to get early access to your super, or to buy a holiday home or artworks to decorate your house as this is not permitted under superannuation law.
+You cannot set up an SMSF to try to get early access to your super, buy a holiday home, or artworks to decorate your home or office with, as these are not permitted under superannuation law.
 As a trustee, you are personally liable to pay administrative penalties issued by the Australian Taxation Office (ATO) if you contravene certain provisions of superannuation law.
 Penalties cannot be paid or reimbursed from the assets of your SMSF.